haiku/website/content/guides/virtualizing/bhyve.md

 - `-m` can change the allocated memory size, which is `512M` by default.
 - `-v` is an option that delays the boot until you connect with a VNC client to the host machine.
 The default port of the VNC server is `5900`.
 - `-P` allows you to change the port of the VNC server.
+- `-T` enables tablet device (for UEFI GOP) in case your mouse does not work

 Use the `--help` parameter if you need additional information.